How to find a Claude Code implementation specialist who delivers

 After evaluating dozens of so-called specialists for Tallyfy integrations, these patterns emerged immediately:

-They cannot explain context window management.
-When you load multiple MCP servers, context usage can exceed 81,986 tokens across different tools.
-A real specialist will have strategies for selective loading and token optimization.
+They can’t explain context window management.
+When you load multiple MCP servers, context usage can exceed tens of thousands of tokens across different tools.
+A real specialist will have strategies for selective loading and token optimization - including routing cheap tasks to Haiku subagents instead of burning Sonnet tokens on everything.
 Ask them how they handle this.
 Watch them squirm.

 They have never edited a config file directly.
 The official CLI wizard forces perfect entry or complete restart.
 Real implementers know to edit the config file directly.
-If they do not know where the WSL config lives versus the Windows config, they have never actually deployed.
+If they don’t know where the WSL config lives versus the Windows config, they’ve never deployed.

-AI consultants charge $100-500 per hour in 2025.
-But here is what nobody tells you: the $100/hour consultant is learning Claude Code on your budget.
-The $500/hour specialist has already made every mistake.
+AI consultants charge a wide hourly range from entry to premium.
+An overlooked consideration: the entry-level consultant is learning Claude Code on your budget.
+The premium specialist has already made every mistake.

-Mid-level consultants who actually know Claude Code charge $150-300 per hour.
+Mid-level consultants who know Claude Code charge premium hourly rates.
 For a proper implementation with MCP setup, enterprise security, and production deployment?
-Budget $50,000 to $175,000 minimum.
+Budget substantial to significant six-figure investments minimum.

-Small proof-of-concepts start at $5,000-20,000.
-But these rarely include the security frameworks and governance structures enterprises actually need.
+Small proof-of-concepts start at thousands to tens of thousands.
+But these rarely include the security frameworks and governance structures enterprises need.

 Questions that expose fake expertise